team-NewsClick/covid19-charts/README.md

 yarn dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+- Open [http://localhost:3000](http://localhost:3000) from the browser to see the result.

+- To get COVID-19 article open [http://localhost:9000/covid19-cases-graphs-maps-india-world](http://localhost:9000/covid19-cases-graphs-maps-india-world) from the browser to see the result.

 ## Dependencies

 - Rename `.env.example` to `.env.local`
+- Add **MAPBOX_BOX_ACCESS_TOKEN**